isabelc/Organized-Docs/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.2.2 =
+Fix: custom.php file was not synced to svn.

 = 1.2.0 =
 New: option to hide custom sidebar IDs to avoid multiple Table of Contents widgets.